qmeeus/balanced-view/README.md

        - academic: Not recommended, authenticate twice with KUL account + only browser based (need heavy intergration work)
        - General API: authentication & access not clear
  - Translation service: IBM vs Google Translate
    - IBM: not always stable
    - Google: more expensive & need billing information even for free API calls
  - Multilingual support (provide translated articles from other languages)
  - Matching algorithm:
-   - Move from TextRank to Deep Learning (Graph Convolutional Nets, Bi-LSTM?)
+   - ~~Move from TextRank to Deep Learning?
+(Graph Convolutional Nets, Bi-LSTM?)~~ NOT PRIORITY
-     - Is it necessary since with the modifications, the summarisation works fine?
+     - ~~Is it necessary since with the modifications, the summarisation works fine?~~
-   - Latest developments in NLP (Attention is all you need)
+   - ~~Latest developments in NLP (Attention is all you need)~~
-   - Strategy: training data / unsupervised learning / train and host vs continuous learning
+   - ~~Strategy: training data / unsupervised learning / train and host vs continuous learning~~
  - Connect DB and store searches?
    - If yes: requirements > GDPR?
  - Develop journalist interface (needs input from the concerned parties)